-FORM 40-F/A (Amendment No. 1)
+FORM 40-F

-☐ Registration staten nent pursuant to Section 12 of the Securities E Exchange Act of 1934 or ⊠ Annual report pursi nant to Section 13(a) or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December : 31, 2023 Com mission File Number 001-40370 Bitfarms Ltd. (Ex: act name of Registrant as specified in its chart ter) Canada 6199 N/A (Province or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification Number) (Address and to 110 Yonge Street Suite 1601 Toronto, Ontario, M5C 1T4 (647) 259-1790 elephone number of Registrant's principal exc ecutive offices) (Name, address (including zip code) ar Cogency Global Inc. 122 E. 42nd Street, 18th Floor New York, New York 10168 (800) 221-0102 nd telephone number (including area code) of agent for service in the United States) Securities regi stered or to be registered pursuant to Section 12( b) of the Act: Title of each class Common Shares Trading Symbol(s) BITF Name of each exchange on which registered Nasdaq Stock Market LLC Securiti es registered pursuant to Section 12(g) of the Ac t: None Securities for which the ere is a reporting obligation pursuant to Section 1 15(d) of the Act: None For annual repo rts, indicate by check mark the information filed with this Form: △ Annual information form • udited annual financial statements Indicate the number of outstanding shares of each of report: 334,153,000 of the Registrant's common shares Indicate by check mark whether the Registrant: (1) has 12 months (or for such shorter period that the registra 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has su Regulation S-T (§232.405 of this chapter) during the p Yes ⊠ No □ Indicate by check mark whether the registrant is an em nerging growth company as defined in Rule 12b- 2 of the Exchange Act.
-Emerging growth company ⊠ If an emerging growth company that prepares its fina not to use the extended transition period for complyin Exchange Act. □ † The term "new or revised financial accounting st Standards Codification after April 5, 2012. andard" refers to any update issued by the Fina ncial Accounting Standards Board to its Accounting issued its audit report. $\square$ suant to Section 12(b) of the Act, indicate by check man error to previously issued financial statements. ⊠ rk whether the financial statements of the registrant included in the 2 er any of those error corrections are restatements that recutive officers during the relevant recovery period pursuan quired a recovery analysis of incentive-based compensation received at to $\S240.10D-1(b)$ . $\boxtimes$ Auditor Firm ID: 271 Auditor Firm ID: 271 Auditor Name: PricewaterhouseCoopers LLC Auditor Location: Toronto, Ontario, Canada

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or
+☐ Registration states ment pursuant to Section 12 of the Securitie es Exchange Act of 1934 or ⊠ Annual report purs uant to Section 13(a) or 15(d) of the Securit ies Exchange Act of 1934 For the fiscal year ended December 31, 2023 C ommission File Number 001-40370 (Ex Bitfarms Ltd. act name of Registrant as specified in its ch arter) Canada 6199 N/A (Province or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
+Employer Identification Number) (Address and t 110 Yonge Street Suite 1601 Toronto, Ontario, M5C 1T4 (647) 259-1790 elephone number of Registrant's principal executive offices) (Name, address (including zip code) a Cogency Global Inc. 122 E. 42nd Street, 18th Floor New York, New York 10168 (800) 221-0102 nd telephone number (including area code) of agent for service in the United States) Securities reg istered or to be registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares BITF Nasdaq Stock Market LLC es registered pursuant to Section 12(g) of the ere is a reporting obligation pursuant to Section For annual repo rts, indicate by check mark the information fil ed with this Form: X Audited annual financial statements Indicate the number of outstanding shares of each of report: 334,153,000 of the Registrant's common share ock as of the close of the period covered by the annual r 31, 2023. • on 13 or 15(d) of the Exchange Act during the preceding has been subject to such filing requirements for the past Yes ⊠ No □ a File required to be submitted pursuant to Rule 405 of od that the Registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is an en nerging growth company as defined in Rule 1 2b-2 of the Exchange Act.
+Emerging growth company ⊠ AP, indicate by check mark if the registrant has elected ng standards† provided pursuant to Section 13(a) of the † The term "new or revised financial accounting s Standards Codification after April 5, 2012. tandard" refers to any update issued by the F inancial Accounting Standards Board to its Accounting Indicate by check mark whether the registrant has file d a report on and attestation to its managemen nt's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box